 Think about how often you apply lipstick or gloss.
 If you’re like me and feel naked without it, it’s pretty often!
 Now think about how much of that inevitably ends up in your mouth—I’m willing to wager quite a bit.
-Because of this, in addition to overlooking what is actually in your cosmetics, I find it vital to be safe rather than sorry.
+Depending on which lipstick/gloss is swallowed may end up harming your health.
+The FDA tested and found traces of lead in 685 products from well known cosmetic companies.
+Though 99% of them contained trace amounts, it should be noted that lead is not easily eliminated from the body and it has the potential to accumulate in bodily tissues.
+Because of this, I find it vital to be safe rather than sorry.
 So I make my own!

-My recipe is for a red/burgundy lipstick, but you can experiment with the ingredients to customize and create your lip color.
+The following recipe creates a beautiful red/burgundy lipstick, but you can experiment with the ingredients to customize and create your lip color.
 Different shades of mica powder, turmeric, and cinnamon add a golden hue while adding cocoa powder adds a neutral/brown hue.

 “All About the Beet” Lipstick